top of page

 mini skeins of different types of yarn

 Each skein represents a yarn type that the shop offers.
 Great way to explore different fibers, weights, and twists of the yarn.
-And right away an idea popped into my head, that I need to combine the Studio Sox skein and this set of tiny skeins into one project.
+And right away, an idea popped into my head that I need to combine the Studio Sox skein and this set of tiny skeins into one project.

 The idea of the scarf started to form.
 Each of the tiny skeins has only 10 yards.
 And I wanted to make some kind of stripes with them.
-But if we go with a normal type of stripes, it will be a gap between the main color and you need to carry yarn somehow or you need to break the yarn.
+But if we go with a normal type of stripes, there will be a gap between the main color and you need to carry the yarn somehow, or you need to break the yarn.
 To avoid this, I decided to go with the short row sections for the tiny skeins part.
 And on the side where you’ll be switching between yarns, you’ll have only 2 rows jump, which makes changing the yarn almost invisible.

 sections in yarn tasing scarf in boho chic and merlot colors